agg1/tinycms/content/tos-manual.md

 To ensure test-coverage with various other kernel versions and architectures GCC must be retained as it was shown with bootstrappable.org kernel bootstrapping procedure.
 For tinyfront system finally it is ARCH=x86 again intersecting with linux-2.4 kernel remaining *only* to ensure portability towards different toolchains with TinyCC.

 # Libc
+The choice of [standard C-library](https://en.wikipedia.org/wiki/C_standard_library) is limited by the available linux-2.4 kernel and TinyCC toolchain combination already.
 In principle [musl-libc](https://musl.libc.org) is portable towards many architectures and recent kernel versions with [decent reputation for it's size and standard-compliance](https://www.etalabs.net/compare_libcs.html).
-And the choice of [standard C-library](https://en.wikipedia.org/wiki/C_standard_library) is limited by the available linux-2.4 kernel and TinyCC toolchain combination already.
 Since bootstrappable.org too had chosen musl-libc-1.1.24 version with an early bootstrapping stage and TinyCC involved in live-bootstrap, some related portability issues were coped with already:

 &nbsp;		|musl-1.1.x		|musl-1.2.x	|newlib(3)	|glibc(4)	|
 ----------------|-----------------------|-------------------------------|---------------|